If you are not married yet, and you plan to qualify for the premium subsidy under Obamacare, think twice before you tie the knot.

 Most employers offer coverage to an employee’s spouse but they don’t subsidize dependents or they subsidize dependents much less than they subsidize employees.
 At my employer, an employee’s cost to cover the employee plus spouse is not just 2x the cost to cover only the employee.
 It’s 3.2x.
 In other words the coverage for spouse costs more than double the coverage for the employee him- or herself.

-Although covering a spouse through an employer can be expensive, the spouse won’t be eligible for the premium subsidy because an employer coverage exists and the employee-only coverage is still affordable.
+Although covering a spouse through an employer can be expensive, the spouse won’t be eligible for the premium subsidy because the spouse has access to an employer coverage and the employee-only coverage is still affordable.
 This is Box B in the flowchart posted by Professor Austin Frakt at The Incidental Economist.

 Afford One Policy With Two Incomes